 I became an Auntie for the first time when I was in my last year of university and since then have 4 more nieces and nephews, now from 10 – 25 years old.
 Although being an Auntie is very different to what I perceived being a parent could have been, I am so grateful for the relationship I have with them all.
 I recognise and celebrate the very unique relationship I am able to have with them, because of, rather than despite not having children of my own.
-I try and put myself in the position of an Auntie who does have children of their own.
-Often with the busy and chaotic lives that comes with being a parent and I wonder just how much energy I would have had to those nieces and nephews growing up?
-Something I will never know, but I am pleased to have been so actively involved in their journey so far.
+I try and put myself in the position of an Auntie who does have children of their own, with the often busy and chaotic lives that comes with being a parent.
+It makes me wonder, just how much energy I would have had to give those nieces and nephews?
+It’s something I will never know, but I am pleased to have been so actively involved in their journey so far.

-Personally I would love if the UK would adopt Auntie’s Day on Sunday 25th July, which was started in the States, by the amazing Melanie Notkin of Savy Auntie.
+Personally, I would love if the UK would adopt an Auntie’s Day, just like the States, started by the amazing Melanie Notkin of Savy Auntie.
 She has created amazing resources for Aunties – especially for those yet to have children of their own, having children later in life, or not becoming a motherhood altogether.
-With 1 in 5 women reaching middle age not having children of their own, that’s a lot of people that don’t get to have a special day in their honour, ie father’s day or mother’s day, I wonder just how many of them are aunties/uncles!
+With 1 in 5 women reaching middle age not having children of their own, that’s a lot of people that don’t get to have a special day in their honour, ie father’s day or mother’s day, I wonder just how many of them are aunties/uncles?

 Being around children can be a huge trigger for some childless not through choice women, bringing on many upsetting feelings, and if I’m honest with myself it’s something I hid on more than one occasion.
 Friend’s pregnancy announcements were tricky occasions to navigate, so I know the relationship with nieces and nephews isn’t going to be a straight forward one for everyone.
-If, however, you’ve worked through more of your grief and are in a much better place your nieces and nephews can be a great source of happiness.
+If, however, you’ve worked through more of your grief and are in a much better place, I’ve personally found that my nieces and nephews can be a great source of happiness.
 If you are fortunate enough to have close relationships with some or all of yours, why not consider how they might feature in your legacy?
-Also, worth noting that there’s nothing to say that close friend’s children can’t be your version of nieces and nephews if you don’t have existing biological relationships.
+Also worth noting, is that there’s nothing to say that children of close friends can’t be your version of nieces and nephews if you don’t have existing biological relationships.

 As the saying goes ‘there’s nothing more certain than death and taxes’ and although morbid, scary and frightening to think about (or is that just me?), it’s an important question to ask yourself when considering legacy.
 A question that I have asked myself over the past few years, is ‘What do I want to be remembered for when I’m no longer here?’